cgarling/ChatGPT-ArXiv-Paper-Assistant/README.md

 ### Running on github actions

 1. Copy/fork this repo to a new github repo and [enable scheduled workflows](https://docs.github.com/en/actions/using-workflows/disabling-and-enabling-a-workflow) if you fork it.
-2. Copy `config/paper_topics.template.txt` to `config/paper_topics.txt` and fill it out with the types of papers you want to follow
+2. Copy `prompts/paper_topics.template.txt` to `prompts/paper_topics.txt` and fill it out with the types of papers you want to follow.
 3. Copy `config/authors.template.txt` to `config/authors.txt` and list the authors you actually want to follow.
 The numbers behind the author are important.
 They are semantic scholar author IDs which you can find by looking up the authors on semantic scholar and taking the numbers at the end of the URL.
 4. Set your desired ArXiv categories in `config/config.ini`.
 5. Set your openai key `OPENAI_API_KEY` and base url `OPENAI_BASE_URL` (if you need one) as [github secrets](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository).